notemusic110/integrations-core/istio/README.md

 ### Using Openmetrics Integration

-If Istio proxy sidecar injection is enabled, monitoring other Prometheus metrics via the [Openmetrics integration][20] can result in high custom metrics usage and duplicated metric collection.
+If you enable the Istio proxy sidecar injection, monitoring other Prometheus metrics with the [Openmetrics integration][20] may result in high custom metrics usage and duplicated metric collection.

 To ensure that your Openmetrics configuration does not redundantly collect metrics, either: